 Although some areas for improvement were noted around the quality of the assurance provided, these were generally isolated and not significant.
-Some delays were experienced in both the receipt of the audit report and the review by the Local Fund Agent.
+While there were significant delays experienced in receiving the audit report on time, the review by the Local Fund Agent was typically performed promptly.